Hoyasumii/bee-movie/README.md

 Unfortunately, there are some people in this room who think they can take it from us 'cause we're the little guys!

-I'm hoping that, after this is all over, you'll see how, by taking our honey, you not only take everything we have but everythi
+I'm hoping that, after this is all over, you'll see how, by taking our honey, you not only take everything we have but everythin